Annapurna Base Camp short Trek 11 Days

 • Natural hot tub bath at Jhinu, hot spring at Jhinu Danda

-• Alluring sunrise, sunset views over the Annapurna ranges
+• Alluring sunrise, and sunset views over the Annapurna ranges

 • Panoramic views of around 10 peaks above 6000 meters in height

-Annapurna Base Camp Short Trek is one of the most exciting journeys to the base camp of the world's 10th highest mountain.
+The Annapurna Base Camp Short Trek is one of the most exciting journeys to the world's 10th highest mountain base camp.
 The trek route goes through a diverse landscape that offers stunning views of mountains.
-The Gurung and Thakali villages and terraced fields along with a wide variety of flora and faunas add joy to the journey to the base camp of Mt.
-Annapurna (8091m).
-The Annapurna Base Camp lies at the height of 4130m/13549ft.
+The Gurung and Thakali villages and terraced fields, along with a wide variety of flora and fauna, add joy to the journey to the base camp of Mt.
+Annapurna (8091 m).
+The Annapurna Base Camp lies at a 4130 m/13549 ft height.

-Trek to Annapurna Base Camp is a wonderful journey with a scenic view around some of the world’s highest peaks.
-The trek route leads through the famous ABC Helicopter Tour giving a world-class mountain viewing trek, from relatively lower altitudes.
-The range of mountains including Annapurna I is at the center and yet there is another 8,000m giant, Dhaulagiri, located in the west of Annapurna I. Kaligandaki River, the deepest gorge in the world lies between these two mountains.
-Annapurna Base Camp Short Journey includes a scenic flight from Kathmandu to Pokhara.
-The trails lying on the southern face of Annapurna Mountain (8,091 meters/ 26,545 feet) pass through the rhododendron woods, keeping the view of mountains and glaciers.
+The trek to Annapurna Base Camp is a beautiful journey with a scenic view of some of the world's highest peaks.
+The trek route leads through the famous ABC Helicopter Tour, giving a world-class mountain-viewing trek from relatively lower altitudes.
+The range of mountains, including Annapurna I, is at the center.
+Yet another 8,000 m giant, Dhaulagiri, is located west of Annapurna I. The Kaligandaki River, the deepest gorge in the world, lies between these two mountains.
+The Annapurna Base Camp Short Journey includes a scenic flight from Kathmandu to Pokhara.
+The trails on the southern face of Annapurna Mountain (8,091 meters/26,545 feet) pass through the rhododendron woods, keeping the view of mountains and glaciers.

-Annapurna Base Camp Trekking tour takes you to the heart of the mountains and provides you with a 360-degree vista of peaks.
-This trek also includes the scenic view of the Machapuchhre Himal from Phewa Lake in addition to the view of the Annapurna and Dhaulagiri Mountain range.
-The route of Annapurna Base Camp passes through Jhinu Danda famous for its natural hot spring where one can benefit by taking bath in a pool, famous for its medicinal value.
+The Annapurna Base Camp trekking tour takes you to the heart of the mountains and provides you with a 360-degree vista of peaks.
+This trek also includes the scenic view of the Machapuchhre Himal from Phewa Lake and the Annapurna and Dhaulagiri mountain ranges.
+The route to Annapurna Base Camp passes through Jhinu Danda, famous for its natural hot spring, where one can benefit by taking a bath in a pool famous for its medicinal value.

 Itinerary